tarantool/doc/doc/dev_guide/internals/iproto/replication.rst

 In the body:

 *   IPROTO_REPLICA_ID is the ID of the instance from which the transactions originated.
-*   IPROTO_LSN is the LSN of the last transaction before the chain of rolled-back transactions.
+*   IPROTO_LSN is the LSN starting with which all pending synchronous transactions should be rolled back.

 Prior to Tarantool :tarantool-release:`2.10.0`, IPROTO_RAFT_ROLLBACK was called IPROTO_ROLLBACK.